Multiple Linear Regression

 1. Prior knowledge and theory: Start by considering the theoretical underpinnings of your research and existing knowledge in the field.
 Identify the variables that are conceptually and theoretically relevant to the phenomenon you are studying.
 This can provide a foundation for selecting a set of meaningful predictor variables to include in your model.

 2. Purpose of the model: Clarify the specific goals and objectives of your model.
 Are you aiming for prediction, or are you trying to identify the causal effect of a particular variable?
 For prediction, you may consider including a broader set of variables that are potentially predictive.
-We’ll work on an Apply and Practice Activity soon that demonstrates model buiding for prediction.
+We’ll work on an Apply and Practice Activity soon that demonstrates model building for prediction.
 For identification of a causal effect, very careful consideration of potential confounders that need to be controlled in order to get an unbiased estimate of the causal effect of interest is critical.
 We’ll consider models for estimation of causal effects in observational studies in Module 18.

 3. Sample size: Consider the size of your data frame.
 As a general rule, the number of predictor variables should not exceed a certain proportion of the number of observations.
 A commonly used guideline is to have at least 10 observations per predictor variable to ensure stability and reliable estimation.